 - 1. Dishonesty.
 This is lack of integrity exhibited through lying, cheating, defrauding or deceiving.
-Examples of dishonesty include: copying from the examination paper of another, allowing one's own examination paper to be copied, reading without the instructor's consent a copy of the examination prior to the date it is given, giving or receiving unauthorized aid on a take-home examination; use of unauthorized aids; submitting the same work product in more than one course without the express permission of the instructor(s); or disclosing or accepting information if one takes a test at a different time than other students in the same course. - 2.
+Examples of dishonesty include: copying from the examination paper of another, allowing one's own examination paper to be copied, reading without the instructor's consent a copy of the examination prior to the date it is given, giving or receiving unauthorized aid on a takehome examination; use of unauthorized aids; submitting the same work product in more than one course without the express permission of the instructor(s); or disclosing or accepting information if one takes a test at a different time than other students in the same course. - 2.
 Plagiarism.
 This is stealing or using the ideas or writings of another as one's own.
 It involves failure to acknowledge material copied from others or failure to acknowledge one's indebtedness to another for the gist of important thoughts in a formal statement, written or oral.
 Plagiarism has been on the rise in recent years because of the emergence and expansion of the Internet, and serves as a strong threat to academic integrity.
-Instructors need resources to assist them in accurately detecting plagiarism and preventing plagiarism before it occurs, as well as safeguarding the academic integrity of the work of students who have properly researched and properly cited their sources.
-Hence, Regent University has currently subscribed to TurnItIn.com®, an online collaborative learning tool for faculty, which supports members of the Regent academic community in their quest to uphold academic integrity.
-For a full discussion of this program, please refer to the following website:
+Instructors use resources to assist them in accurately detecting plagiarism and preventing plagiarism before it occurs, as well as safeguarding the academic integrity of the work of students who have properly researched and properly cited their sources.
+Charges of violating academic integrity shall be handled according to established student discipline procedures published in the Catalog and the Student Handbook.